Bhaskar112/FDI-Analytics-in-India/README.md

 <p>The main goal of the project is to find key metrics and factors and then show meaningful relationships between them based on different features available in the dataset.</p>
 <pre>
 <li> Data Collection      : Imported data from dataset given in the project using Pandas library. </li>
-<li> Data Analysis        : I started analyzing dataset using Pandas,Numpy,Matplotlib and Seaborn. </li>
+<li> Data Analysis        : I started analyzing dataset using Pandas,Numpy,Matplotlib. </li>
 <li> Data Visualization   : Plotted graphs to get insights about dependent and independent variables.
 Also used Tableau for data visulization. </li>
 </pre>